ShugKnight24/react_portfolio/README.md

 - [X] Update Resume section w/ content new from LinkedIn - 8/1
 - [X] Update layout of books page - 8/18/20
   - [X] Fix responsiveness of layout
+- [X] Fix console text if in Dark Mode - 8/19/20

 ### Resolved Bugs
 - [X] Clicking on blank space in category drawer and book bar causes error - 8/18/20